 Allow the heat from the pan to continue cooking the eggs and then pour them either into a bowl or onto some wholemeal toast.

-This entry was posted in Uncategorized on March 2nd, 2017 by admin
+This entry was posted in Recipes on March 2nd, 2017 by admin

 The Run Door Self Fit Kit lets you add an extra access door to your Eglu run or Walk in Run.Simply cut out a section of your run mesh, cover the edges with the supplied edge protectors and clip the door in place.(You will need some good quality pliers to cut the hole in your run panel.)
 If your pets move their toys to awkward parts of the run or occasionally lay an egg just out of reach, the Self Fit Door Kit is just the thing for you!
 Note: The door opens inwards not outwards, so remember to take that into account when deciding on the location of your new door.
 If you are using it on an Eglu Go run or an Eglu Cube run, the angle of the Run panels will mean you need to mount it slightly higher to avoid it colliding with the ground when you open it.

-This entry was posted in Keeping Chickens on March 2nd, 2017 by admin
+This entry was posted in Chickens on March 2nd, 2017 by admin